arnsteio/UH-IaaS-mini-workshop/01-gui.md

 # UH-IaaS GUI use

-General documentation on openstack can be found [here](http://iaas.readthedocs.io/en/latest/).
+*General documentation* on openstack can be found at <http://iaas.readthedocs.io/en/latest/>.

-User documentation is at <http://docs.uh-iaas.no/en/latest/>.
+*User documentation* is at <http://docs.uh-iaas.no/en/latest/>.

+There is a *public chat room* where you can get help at <https://uhps.slack.com>.

+*Issues should be reported* via the GitHub project norcams/iaas: <https://github.com/norcams/iaas/issues>.

 ## Setup